SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 - Graph ID (origin position)
 - GraphStart hub position
 - List of GraphExit hub positions
-- For each cell: bounds, hub position, and next-hop positions for each destination
+- For each cell: bounds and path entries (destination → nextHop)

+Hubs are not transmitted separately—they are derived on the client by collecting unique nextHop positions.

 **Triggering:** Debug visualization is toggled via command.
 When the user requests visualization, the server reads the installed graph on the main thread and sends the packet.
 Packets are only constructed on-demand—there is no ongoing cost when visualization is disabled.